-Getting wisdom teeth extracted at a young age is also recommended.
+Getting wisdom teeth extracted in your early adult years is recommended.
 Oral surgery success is increased due to the roots and bone not yet fully formed.
 This results in fewer complications and a faster recovery process than in those who are older.

 Wisdom teeth don’t need to be removed if they are healthy, fully grown in, positioned correctly, and able to be cleaned properly.
-However, there are still some cases where these need to be removed if they aren’t causing issues.
-Such times include wisdom teeth that are symptom-free but diseased.
+However, there are still some cases where they need to be removed if they aren’t causing issues.
+For example, if they are symptom-free but diseased.

 What to Expect During Teeth Extraction

 Wisdom teeth removal is normally an outpatient procedure.
-You are able to go into the doctor’s office and return home the same afternoon.
-The dental staff will explain any instructions for the procedure, such as needing a ride home, medications, and eating beforehand.
+You go into the oral surgeon’s office and return home the same afternoon.
+The surgical staff will explain any instructions for the procedure, such as needing a ride home, medications, and eating beforehand.
 You will know exactly what will be done and any aftercare required.

 During the dental procedure, there are different levels of anesthesia available.
 Based on the complexity of the procedure and your comfort level, it may involve the following:

-- Local anesthesia – Injections of anesthesia are used near the place of extraction.
-This will numb the site and leave you aware with only slight pressure and movement noticed.
+- Local anesthesia – Injections of anesthesia are used near the place of extraction for wisdom teeth procedures.
+This will numb the site and leave you aware, with only slight pressure and movement noticed.

 - Sedation anesthesia – Intravenous (IV) anesthesia is used to suppress consciousness.
 There is no pain and limited memory of the tooth extraction.
 This is used in addition to local anesthesia.